modir/laminas-book/docs/users.md

   * The website validates the password reset token and checks it hasn't expired.
   * The user is directed to the form allowing him to enter new password.

+!!! important
-> You typically do not store raw password reset tokens in database.
+    You typically do not store raw password reset tokens in database.
 Instead, you store a *hash* of the token.
 This is done for security reasons.
-> Even if some malicious hacker steals the DB, they won't be able to reset passwords of the users.
+    Even if some malicious hacker steals the DB, they won't be able to reset passwords of the users.

 The password reset token generation algorithm is implemented inside the `generatePasswordResetToken()` method of `UserManager`.
 To generate a random string, we use the @`Rand` class provided by @`Laminas\Math` component.